dynatrace-oss/barista/libs/barista-components/table/README.md

 an observable holding an array or a `DataSource` object.

 The Angular components provide a `DtTableDataSource` that provides a lot of functionality (like filtering, sorting, pagination) already set up.
+The `DtTableOrderDataSource` provides functionality to reorder the table, but does not work in combination with filtering, sorting or pagination.
 For use cases that can not be implemented using the `DtTableDataSource` you can always create your own data source that implements the `DataSource` interface.

 ## Sorting